crazycabo/student-record-system/README.md

-# student-record-system
+# Student Record System
-Course project for IN501 Fundamentals of Computer Programming
+This is the course project for IN501 Fundamentals of Computer Programming.